 The goal of this training is to help students in a professional program gain a strong sense of research, including critical literature review, experimental design, data collection and analysis, presentation and write-up of results, and how new research findings are translated into clinical practice.
 Trainees should gain a greater understanding of how to conduct vision research and an ability to judge the quality of research-based reports.

-- Trainees are assigned to one or more mentors contingent upon their mutual interests and choice.
-(A general description of the research interests of the various mentors for 2016 is given in the T35 Lab Activities for 2016 document below.)
+- Trainees will be assigned to one or more mentors contingent upon their mutual interests and preferences.
+A general description of the research interests of the various mentors for 2019 is given in the T35 Lab Activities for 2019 document)

-- Trainees must spend a minimum of 320 hours doing research and attending workshops to complete the program.
-In 2016, the official program start date was May 23.
+- The official program start date is May 28, 2019, and trainees must spend a minimum of 320 hours doing research and attending workshops to complete the program.

-- Workshops are given on evaluating scientific literature, research design and methods, and the ethical conduct of science.
-Lectures on cutting-edge research were presented by guest speakers.
+- Over a 10-week period workshops will be given on evaluating scientific literature, research design and methods, and the ethical conduct of science.
+Lectures on cutting-edge research will be presented by guest speakers.

-- Trainees are expected to spend time in library research related to their projects.
+- Trainees are expected to spend most of their time in laboratory and library research related to their projects.